losticcino/MyUdacityProjects-Android-PopularMovies-2/README.md

 * You will use adapters and custom list layouts to populate list views.
 * You will incorporate libraries to simplify the amount of code you need to write
 * Ready to start building?
 Click "Next" for instructions!

+****READ ME REGARDING API KEY****

+   To avoid accidental uploading of an API key, I created a class which is ignored by git-commit.
+    The class name is "APIKeys"
+    The class reads as follows:
+    public class APIKeys {
+        public static final String TheMovieDbAPIKey = "(API KEY)";
+    }

+    Without this class, the app will not run.
+Make sure you do this if you want to run.